 How to buy the best graded death benefit life insurance policy?

-We cannot stress enough the importance of using an independent life insurance agent to help you find the best life insurance products at the most affordable price possible.
+We cannot stress enough the importance of using an independent agent to help you find the best products at the most affordable price possible.

-Independent life insurance agents have access to multiple companies.
-We know which life insurers offer the best rates when it comes to buying graded death benefit life insurance.
+Independent agents have access to multiple companies.
+We know which insurers offer the best rates when it comes to buying graded premium life insurance.

 We hope this article gives you a good overview of these policies.
 They are a great solution for many shoppers who can’t otherwise qualify for traditional coverage.